Megnesium

 Should You Take Magnesium Supplements?

-• Magnesium malate – may support energy and muscle performance
+• Magnesium Malate: May support energy and muscle function.

-Dosage: The tolerable upper intake from supplements is 350 mg/day for adults (excluding food sources).
-Always consult your healthcare provider before starting any magnesium supplement - especially if you have kidney issues or are on medications.
+The tolerable upper intake from supplements is 350 mg/day for adults (excluding food sources).
+Always consult a healthcare professional before starting magnesium supplements, especially if you have kidney concerns or take medications.

 Back to blog